Unity Candle Ritual

 The Unity Candle Ritual symbolizes the coming together of two families in joint love for the new couple

-What is the Unity Candle Ceremony?
+What is the Unity Candle Ritual?

 Are you looking for something special to add to your wedding ceremony and wondering what the Unity Candle Ritual is all about?